1995 Croatia Open Umag

-The 1995 Croatia Open Umag was a men'tennis tournament played on outdoor clay courts in Umag, Croatia that was part of the World Series of the 1995 ATP Tour.
+The 1995 Croatia Open Umag was a men's tennis tournament played on outdoor clay courts in Umag, Croatia that was part of the World Series of the 1995 ATP Tour.
 It was the sixth edition of the tournament and was held from 21 August through 28 August 1995.
 First-seeded Thomas Muster won his third singles title at the event after 1992 and 1993.